Centrifugation: Other applications

 A centrifuge can be used to isolate small quantities of solids retained in suspension from liquids, such as in the separation of chalk powder from water.
-In biological research, it can be used in the purification of mammalian cells, fractionation of subcellular organelles, fractionation of membrane vesicles, fractionation of macromolecules and macromolecular complexes, etc. Centrifugation is used in many different ways in the food industry.
+In biological research, it can be used in the purification of mammalian cells, fractionation of subcellular organelles, fractionation of membrane vesicles, fractionation of macromolecules and macromolecular complexes, etc. Centrifugation is used to obtain d-limonene from citrus peels.
+Centrifugation is used in many different ways in the food industry.
 For example, in the dairy industry, it is typically used in the clarification and skimming of milk, extraction of cream, production and recovery of casein, cheese production, removing bacterial contaminants, etc. This processing technique is also used in the production of beverages, juices, coffee, tea, beer, wine, soy milk, oil and fat processing/recovery, cocoa butter, sugar production, etc. It is also used in the clarification and stabilization of wine.

 In forensic and research laboratories, it can be used in the separation of urine and blood components.
 It also aids in separation of proteins using purification techniques such as salting out, e.g. ammonium sulfate precipitation.
 Centrifugation is also an important technique in waste treatment, being one of the most common processes used for sludge dewatering.
 This process also plays a role in cyclonic separation, where particles are separated from an air-flow without the use of filters.
 In a cyclone collector, air moves in a helical path.
 Particles with high inertia are separated by the centrifugal force whilst smaller particles continue with the air-flow.

 Centrifuges have also been used to a small degree to isolate lighter-than-water compounds, such as oil.
 In such situations, the aqueous discharge is obtained at the opposite outlet from which solids with a specific gravity greater than one are the target substances for separation.